chrisbodhi/newschematic/content/now.md

 Engineering software seniorly & mentoring at [data.world](https://data.world)

-Decompressing before the fourth module of [Bradfield's Computer Science Intensive](https://bradfieldcs.com/csi)
+Hyped for the fourth module of [Bradfield's Computer Science Intensive](https://bradfieldcs.com/csi), Data Structures for Storage &amp; Retrieval

 Reading
+  - _The Scout Mindset_, Julia Galef
   - _The Power of Myth_, Joseph Campell with Bill Moyers
-  - _Dynamo: Amazon's Highly Available Key-value Store_

 Listening
-  - _The Scout Mindset_, Julia Galef
   - Customer-facing coworkers
+  - _The Manual of Bean-Curd Boxing_, Paul Read

 Making
-  - Plans
-  - Schemes
-  - Stratagem
+  - Time

 Meta
   - Living with both Obsidian and Zetteldeft (in Emacs) for note-taking